-A Chattanooga high-asset divorce lawyer could help people to navigate a divorce while protecting their financial future.
-They can explain how the property distribution laws in Chattanooga work and take the necessary steps to preserve an individual’s right to their property.
+A Chattanooga high-asset divorce lawyer could help you to navigate your separation while protecting your financial future.
+A divorce attorney can explain how the laws work and take the necessary steps to preserve your rights, as well.

 Two people who marry obtain certain rights and obligations.
 Oftentimes, these rights and obligations are intertwined.
 For example, one major right of married parties is to the marital property of the couple.
 Tennessee Code Annotated §36-4-121(b)(1)(A) defines marital property as all real and personal property that a couple acquires from the date of marriage to the final divorce decree.
 Naturally, this can include real estate, a share in a business, bank accounts, and retirement funds.
 It is essential that parties to a divorce take great care to delineate the differences between marital property and personal property.

 This is especially important considering that Chattanooga is in an equitable property distribution state.
-Under Tennessee Code Annotated §36-4-121(a)(1), this means that courts have the authority to distribute marital property as they see fit in an equitable way.
+This means that courts have the authority to distribute marital property as they see fit in an equitable way.
 This does not mean in an equal manner.
-A Chattanooga high-asset divorce lawyer could provide more information about the marital property laws and how they affect divorces in Chattanooga.
+A lawyer could provide more information about the marital property laws and how they affect high-value divorces in Chattanooga.

-As soon as one party files a complaint for a divorce, a seriesof legal edicts go into effect.
+As soon as one party files a complaint, a series of legal edicts go into effect.
 Known as temporary injunctions, a court requires all parties to a divorce to refrain from participating in certain acts.
 Most relevant to parties in a high-asset divorce is the prohibition against the transferring, assigning, concealing, or in any way disposing of any marital property.
-According to Tennessee Code Annotated §36-4-106(d), these orders go into effect immediately upon the receipt of a complaint for divorce.

 These rules exist for the purpose of allowing proper discovery.
 Discovery is the process of exchanging evidence between the two parties to the litigation.
 Because a court must make an equitable distribution of marital property, the court must have an accurate accounting of those assets and debts.

 All parties to a divorce must undergo a mandatory mediation session.
 This is a chance for the parties to attempt to come to a settlement agreement that avoids the need for a trial.
 For high-asset couples, it is essential to be honest during these sessions and to come to the table with good intentions to reach a settlement.
-A Chattanooga high-asset divorce lawyer could help individuals to follow all legal requirements during a divorce and to engage in effective discovery practice to bring all marital assets forward for proper distribution.
+A dedicated attorney could help individuals to follow all Chattanooga legal requirements during a high-value marriage dissolution and to engage in effective discovery practice to bring all marital assets forward for proper distribution.

 A divorce is always a seismic change in a person’s financial life.
 Especially in situations where the parties do not have a marital agreement, a divorce may see the sale of real estate, the liquidation of a business, and the splitting of bank accounts.